Trump Tried To Make This Election 2016 Again. It Didn't Go As Planned

 After polls showed his tough talk had turned off suburban female voters who saw it as racist, Trump spent weeks speaking directly to them, pleading for their votes.
 His campaign poured nearly $1 million into Facebook ads starting in late September, using a page called Women for Trump and targeting women in must-win states such as Florida, Pennsylvania, Georgia and North Carolina.

-Trump made the case that he was offering safety and stability for the "suburbs" as opposed to the chaos of the "cities" — another appeal to his mostly white base.
+Trump made the case that he was offering safety and stability for the "suburbs," as opposed to the chaos of the "cities" — another appeal to his mostly white base.
 He amped up culture wars, arguing that efforts to tear down Confederate statues and promote anti-racism training were antithetical to the American way of life.

 At the same time, his campaign was pouring $20 million into outreach to Black voters, opening 17 field offices in Black neighborhoods where even a small increase in votes from his abysmal 2016 performance could help make a difference in tight races.
 He boosted his support marginally.